-The process of pursuing a claim can be complicated and riddled with potential traps for the unwary.
-Selecting a qualified Florida insurance claims lawyer can have a significant impact on the outcome of your claim.
-This blog post provides key suggestions about things a policyholder should avoid saying when making an insurance claim.
-Keep reading to learn more!
+The process of pursuing a claim after an accident can be complicated and riddled with potential traps for the unwary.
+This blog post provides key suggestions about things you should avoid saying or doing when making an insurance claim.

 Do Not Be a “Chatty Cathy:” While you may have opinions about the cause of a crash and observations about physical evidence, conversations with the other driver and/or his insurance carrier is usually ill-advised.
 A motorist’s perception also tends to be adversely affected by chaos and stress associated with a collision.
 This may result in you providing erroneous time and distance estimates that allow an insurer to claim that you had sufficient time to stop prior to a collision but that you failed to do so.
 The information you provide will be used by the other insurer to support a claim against you of comparative negligence or to reduce the amount of a damage award.
 Generally, you should stick to providing facts about which you are certain rather than hazarding a guess or providing an opinion.